TheLazySquid/dmoz-explorer/README.md

 # DMOZ Explorer

 This is a simple site to look through random sites from [DMOZ](https://en.wikipedia.org/wiki/DMOZ), an old directory of websites.
 Many site will be dead or updated, but some are still alive as time capsules from the old days of the internet.
+You can try it out at https://thelazysquid.github.io/dmoz-explorer.

 ![A preview of the site](/images/preview.png)